nsaccente/kubernetes-notes/linux/kubernetes/01-installation.md

 ## Install Minikube

->_Minikube is a tool that runs a single-node Kubernetes cluster in a virtual machine on your personal computer._
+> Minikube is a lightweight Kubernetes implementation that creates a VM on your
+> local machine and deploys a simple cluster containing only one node.

 1. Install either [KVM](https://www.linux-kvm.org/page/Main_Page) (which also
    uses QEMU) or [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
 It's